 You were meant to be the star in the story of your life, not a supporting character.
 And to truly shine, this means saying “no” to anything that gets in the way of that happening.

-Practice with humans you are not close with, like the telemarketer who just wants a “few moments of your time,” and then gradually make your way to those closer to you.
+Practice first with humans you are not close with, like the telemarketer who just wants a “few moments of your time,” and then gradually make your way to those closer to you.

-First, ask yourself, “What do I need in order to be seen, supported and heard.”
-Be honest with yourself about what you need and want, then consider your personal values and standards.
+1. Ask yourself, “What do I need to be seen, supported, and heard?”
+Be honest with yourself and write these things down.

 For instance, if what you want/need for your life is peace and serenity, with lots of time for quiet thought and idea generation as you draft your new novel, then some of the boundaries you might consider are: